Subaru-PFS/ets_fiberalloc/README.md

 ## Running the demo:

 Try, for example:
-`./ets_demo assigner=naive input=<path/to>/Halo.dat fract=0.95 output=output.txt time=2016-04-03T08:00:00Z`
+`./ets_demo assigner=naive input=<path/to>/Halo.dat n_exposures=10 output=output.txt time=2016-04-03T08:00:00Z`

 Supported values for "assigner" are "naive", "draining" and "new".

 The algorithms are documented in the source code.

-- "fract" is the fraction of coverage that must be reached before the algorithm stops.
-It is computed like this:

-  total_time := sum over all sources to be observed times their planned
-                observation time

-  obs_time   := sum over all sources observed so far times their observation time
-                so far

-  fract := obs_time/total_time
+- "n_exposures" is the number of individual observations performed (with potential repointing of the telescope in between).

 - "time" is an ISO 8601 string containing the date and time of the observation.
   This is needed to calculate the telescope elevation, the exact azimuth and altitude